nucleic/kiwi/docs/source/developer_notes/index.rst

 reasonably modern C API and to support sub-interpreter, this has a couple of
 consequences:

-- static variables use is limited to cases that cannot lead to state leakage between multiple sub-interpreters
 - all the non exported symbol are enclosed in anonymous namespaces
 - kiwisolver does not use static types and only dynamical types (note that the type slots and related structures are stored in a static variable)
 - modules use the multi-phases initialization mechanism as defined in PEP 489 -- Multi-phase extension module initialization
+- static variables use is limited to type slots, method def